marcus-hugo/react-todo-list/README.md

 ## Overview

-I wanted to test my knowlege of React after completing the '10 day of React' from Brad Sciff's course 'React for the Rest of Us' on Udemy.
+I wanted to test my knowlege of React after completing the '10 day of React' from Brad Schiff's course 'React for the Rest of Us' on Udemy.

 Though I have build a vanilla js todo list app and prior React learning from Scrimba, I felt like this would be a great appliction for a React project.